-35. The GMO doses for administration would be prepared in approved areas (e.g. pharmacies) within the clinical facilities by authorised trained personnel wearing appropriate PPE (goggles, face mask, disposable gloves and gowns).
-A material safety data sheet (MSDS) or equivalent document describing the occupational hazards and recommended handling procedures will be provided if required and would be available upon request from the sponsor.

-36. The preparation area would be decontaminated with 70% alcohol prior and after the reconstitution of the GMO.
+- 35. The GMO doses for administration would be prepared in approved areas (e.g. pharmacies) within the clinical facilities by authorised trained personnel wearing appropriate PPE (goggles, face mask, disposable gloves and gowns).
+A material safety data sheet (MSDS) or equivalent document describing the occupational hazards and recommended handling procedures will be provided and would be available upon request from the sponsor. - 36.
+The preparation area would be decontaminated with 70% alcohol prior and after the reconstitution of the GMO.
 One ml of sterile water would be added into the vial containing the lyophilised GMO to form the final dose.
-This would be carried out aseptically using syringes to transfer solutions.
+This would be carried out aseptically using a needle attached to a tuberculin syringe to transfer solutions.
+The GMO is subsequently drawn into the syringe and capped off with a luer lock prior to transport to the administration site.
 Therefore, there would not be open transfer of solutions outside of the syringe or vaccine vial as all solutions would be contained within the sealed primary vial or syringe.
 The filled capped syringe containing the GMO would be transported to the administration area as described in Section 2.2.2.